- 1 Introduction

 Atopic dermatitis (Sensitive Skin)

-In order to be diagnosed with sensitive skin, according to the UK Working Party diagnostic criteria , you must have a history of itchy skin plus at least 3 of the following:
+According to the UK Working Party diagnostic criteria , you/your child must have a history of itchy skin plus at least 3 of the following:

 - Visible flexural dermatitis

 - Personal history of asthma or allergic rhinitis (or history of allergic disease in parents or siblings if the patient is younger than 4 years of age)

 - History of a generally dry skin in the last year

 - Disease started before the age of 2